GBell94/Tic-Tac-Toe/README.md

 - Allow user to choose 'X' or 'O'.
 - Allow a random choice of who takes the first turn.
 - To develop the computer's game strategy.
 The computer's preferred moves change slightly depending on whether it takes the first turn or goes second.
-- To investigate using itertools to check combinations of winning moves for the computer and also the minimax algorithm.
+- To investigate the minimax algorithm to decide the computer's move.
 However, the use of minimax allows the computer to win each time, which may be frustrating for a human user!
 - An object oriented approach to the game.

 ## Testing